 Get two separate bowls make mixture A and mixtures B below.

 Mixture A– Make a Boron solution.
 1 cup of warm water to one teaspoon of borax.
-Mix the Borax detergent booster.
-Mix well until dissolved.
+An adult should mix the Borax detergent booster.
+Mix gradually until completely dissolved and be sure not to handle the borax directly… It is important to dissolve it.

 Mixture B– Even parts of warm water and a bottle of Clear school glue gel.
 Stir well.